vrushabhranpariya/vrushabhranpariya/README.md

 - ⚡ Fun fact: ...
 -->

-Full-stack developer
+I am Full-stack Developer.

-I have been developing websites, web, and mobile applications since 2016.
+I have been developing websites, web, and mobile applications since 2017.
 During this time, not only have I gained an immense amount of hands-on experience, but I have also grown significantly as a developer.
 My areas of expertise are

 - Web: HTML, CSS, SCSS, SASS, Less, Bootstrap, W3CSS, TailWind, JavaScript, TypeScript, jQuery,